ppetrid/yawd-elfinder/docs/ref/settings.rst

 path
 ++++

-Required.
+Default: ``/``

 The path to the root directory.
+Each driver may change the default value.
+For example, the :class:`elfinder.volumes.filesystem.ElfinderVolumeLocalFileSystem` driver set this to the project's ``MEDIA_ROOT`` setting by default.

 .. _setting-alias: